mpia3/Contrast-Pattern-Mining/README.md

 pyexcel-cli, pyexcel-xls, pyexcel-xlsx (to manage excel files).

 For running the solution adopted on Windows:
-Linux subsystem for Windows (Ubuntu 20.04.4)
+1. Linux subsystem for Windows (Ubuntu 20.04.4)
-Download miniconda and after the installation type on Ubuntu terminal the following commands: conda create –n potassco –c conda-forge clingo=5.4.0 conda activate potassco pip install pyexcel-cli pip install pyexcel-xls pip install pyexcel-xlsx
+2. Download miniconda and after the installation type on Ubuntu terminal the following commands:
+''conda create –n potassco –c conda-forge clingo=5.4.0'' then ''conda activate potassco''
+3. pip install pyexcel-cli
+4. pip install pyexcel-xls
+5. pip install pyexcel-xlsx

 for more information see: https://potassco.org/clingo/